 Go to Google Developers Console and return to the project you created when you first configured the Google Apps Login plugin.
 Return to APIs & Auth -> Credentials, where you will have previously created a ‘Client ID for web application’.

 You should see your new Service Account beneath your existing ‘Client ID for web application’.
-It should display a Client ID which you will need to use later too.
+It should display a Client ID which you will need to use later.

 Upload JSON key file and Settings to WordPress